-The development of sites which are not allocated for housing will be supported where:
+The development of sites which are not allocated for housing will be supported, particularly where:

-- 1. Underused sites are brought back into active use as either residential or local/micro employment or mixed-use sites, where appropriate..
-This could include disused garages - 2.
+- 1. Sites which are vacant or underused and suitable for residential or mixed- used development can be brought back into active use - 2.
 Design is of a high quality and makes efficient and sensitive use of the land with minimal impact on amenity. - 3.
 An appropriate mix of housing typologies is ensured, taking the context of the site into account.